NTIG-Uppsala/find-chargers/documentation/azure.md

 If the project already has an app service in Azure you only need to get invited to the project and log in to your account.

-To make a new app service in Azure you need to log in and press "Create a resource" and then select Web app.
+The following numbered list explains how to make an App Service, skip these steps if there already is an App service in the project.
+1. Log in to Azure in your browser
+2. Press Create a resource
+3. select Web app.
-1. Select a subscription
+4. Select a subscription
-2. Create a new resource group
+5. Create a new resource group
-3. Enter a name for the App service
+6. Enter a name for the App service
-4. Choose runtime stack for the language you are coding in (In our case we chose Node)
+7. Choose runtime stack for the language you are coding in (In our case we chose Node)
-5. Choose operating system
+8. Choose operating system
-6. Choose your most relevant region
+9. Choose your most relevant region
-7. Create a new Service plan
+10. Create a new Service plan
-8. Press Review + Create
+11. Press Review + Create
-9. Finally press Create
+12. Finally press Create

 Once you have your app service set up you can download the vs code extension "Azure App Service".
     Extension ID: ms-azuretools.vscode-azureappservice